vnck/vnck.github.io/projects/_posts/2021-09-20-hitch-ridersip-demand.md

 ### Analysis

 Despite the ban on hitch telegram groups, these communities have still been very much active.
+Within a year, a total of 491,809 trip requests were made in this one Telegram community.

 <figure>
     <img src="../../assets/posts/2021-09-20-hitch-ridersip-demand/hitchdemand-yearmonthhour.png"/>
-    <figcaption>A typical hitch request message.</figcaption>
+    <figcaption>Left: Ridership demand by month.
+Right: Ridership demand by hour.</figcaption>
 </figure>

+Hitch ridership demand peaks across the weekends and from the hourly plot, we can see that ridership demand peaks during the off-work rush hour though the same preference is not observed for the to-work early commute.
+In addition, the peak during the late night hours (11pm to 3am) reveals the dependence on private carpooling as an alternative transport mode after public transport services cease operations for the day.

-Hitch ridership demand peaked at 6,409 on February 14, over the Chinese New Year weekend.
-However, we can also see that
+Hitch ridership demand peaked at 76,084 in February 2021, primarily because of the Chinese New Year weekend (as seen below).
+However, the impact of soft lockdowns onto ridership demand is also visible such as the dip in demand in July (see below) as a result of [heightened safety measures between 22 July to 18 August 2021](https://www.gov.sg/article/as-of-20-july-2021-return-to-phase-2-heightened-alert-measures).

 <figure>
     <img src="../../assets/posts/2021-09-20-hitch-ridersip-demand/hitchdemand-febjuly21.png"/>
-    <figcaption>A typical hitch request message.</figcaption>
+    <figcaption>Daily ridership demand for Feb'21 and July'21.</figcaption>
 </figure>

 ---